 He attended medical school at the University of Chicago Pritzker School of Medicine in Chicago, Illinois.
 At Pritzker, he graduated on the medical education track, served as a teaching assistant for multiple first- and second-year courses, served as an educational consultant at the Museum of Science and Industry in Chicago, and was a member of the school's admissions committee.
 He served as co-president of Pritzker's Adolescent Substance Abuse Program, teaching middle school students about the function of the human body and the effects of drug use on physical health.

 Dr. Cole's clinical interests include the evaluation and treatment of mood disorders, psychotic disorders, and substance use disorders.
-In addition to his work at Zale-Lipshy University Hospital, he works as an emergency room psychiatrist at Parkland Memorial Hospital.
-He is interested in medical education and involved in teaching medical students and residents at Zale-Lipshy University Hospital and Parkland Memorial Hospital.
+In addition to his work at Clements University Hospital, he works on the psychiatric emergency service at Parkland Memorial Hospital.
+He is involved in the education of medical students, residents, and other mental health trainees and serves as the course director for the psychopharmacology course for second-year doctoral psychology students, the Frontiers in Medicine course for fourth-year medical students, and is a member of the Medical Education Curriculum Committee for the medical school.

 - Medical School